jagdishpandya/HPC-Node-Information/README.md

 # HPC-Node-Information
-This script is onlu for HPC Slurm users.
+This script is only for HPC Slurm users.
 This Script requires slurm.

 A script to generate  a comprehensive overview of resource utilization on an HPC cluster nodes.